jreisinger/docs/blog/gosec/2023-09-26-go-for-cybersecurity-learning.md

 I think cybersecurity practitioners should be able to program.
 If they do, they can understand computer technologies better and they can automate tasks by building tools.
 And this is something I want to demonstrate a bit in this post and the [next one](https://jreisinger.blogspot.com/2023/09/go-for-cybersecurity-tools.html).

-NOTE: You can read the this post also on [github](https://github.com/jreisinger/docs/blob/master/blog/gosec/2023-09-26-go-for-cybersecurity-learning.md).
+NOTE: You can read this post also on [github](https://github.com/jreisinger/docs/blob/master/blog/gosec/2023-09-26-go-for-cybersecurity-learning.md).

 ## But why Go